rapidsai/rapids.ai/README.md

 These examples are made possible by the new Jekyll site and can either be used in the production site or not.

->**NOTE:** With the merge of PROD & STAGING the links below do not work as they have been hidden.
+>**NOTE:** With the merge of PROD the links below do not work as they have been hidden.

 - [Job Board](https://rapidsai.github.io/rapids.ai/jobs.html) - [raw Markdown file](/jobs.md) (uses new short header)
   - [Job Post](https://rapidsai.github.io/rapids.ai/job/2019/01/01/c-developers.html) - [raw Markdown file](/_posts/2019-01-01-c-developers.md)
 - [Site Blog](https://rapidsai.github.io/rapids.ai/blog.html) - [raw Markdown file](/blog.md) (uses new short header)
   - [Jiwei's Converted Medium Post to Markdown](https://rapidsai.github.io/rapids.ai/blog/2019/01/15/make-sense-of-the-universe-with-rapids-ai.html) - [raw Markdown file](/_posts/2019-01-15-make-sense-of-the-universe-with-rapids-ai.md)

-### TODO

-Will create these as issues in the future, but wanted to capture where we are at the moment.

-- [ ] Add featured section in blogs
-- [ ] Add pagination to blogs
-- [ ] Port over blogs

 ## Contributing